 In the middle section, we only have a thin piece of sheet metal separating the inside of the van to the outside.
 First, we placed a layer of Reflectix right across the sheet metal*.

-*Reflectix Note: Yes, we are aware that Reflectix supposedly only works with an air gap, but we find that Reflectix acts as a very decent ‘base layer’ when insulating camper van walls.
-It’s a thin material that has no effect on the internal living dimensions of a van.
+Reflectix Note: Yes, we are aware that Reflectix supposedly only works with an air gap, but we find that Reflectix acts as a very decent ‘base layer’ when insulating camper van walls.
+It’s a thin material that does not affect a van’s internal living dimensions.
 Similar to wearing a thermal base layer when going on a hike.

 On top of our Reflectix ‘base layer’, we attached our Polyiso foam boards to the Reflectix with a combination of spray glue and tape.
 We then used spray foam around the gaps, cracks, and edges to keep the Polyiso firmly in place.